If you were issued a settlement payment on November 5, 2020, please view this Letter.

-A proposed Settlement has been reached in Cryer v.
+The proposed Settlement has been approved in Cryer v.
 Franklin Resources, Inc., Lead Case No. 4:16-cv-04265-CW.
-This website contains information about Class Members' rights regarding the proposed Settlement.
+This website contains information about Class Members' rights regarding the approved Settlement.

 This consolidated class action litigation is brought on behalf of participants in the Franklin Templeton 401(k) Retirement Plan (the "Plan").
 Marlon H. Cryer and Nelly F. Fernandez (collectively referred to as "Plaintiffs" or "Class Representatives") are the named plaintiffs and the representatives on behalf of all members of the Class in the litigation.
 The Cryer lawsuit was filed in July 2016, and the Fernandez lawsuit was filed in November 2017.
 The Court later consolidated the cases.